sunderedsystems/sunderedcore/docs/creating-a-character.md

 | 1 Core Action + Movement → Source   | Turn unused Movement into Source or a Technique |
 | 1 SD → 10ft Movement | Source can be spent for extra Movement |

--Note: Movement cannot beconverted to Source **without** a Core Action
+- Note: Movement cannot beconverted to Source **without** a Core Action

 ---